jackalnom/centralcoastcauldrons/README.md

 3. **Barrel Purchasing**: On every alternate tick, you have an opportunity to purchase additional barrels of various colors.
 Your API receives a catalog of barrels available for sale and should respond with your purchase decisions.
 The gold cost of each barrel is deducted from your balance upon purchase.

 Part of the challenge in these interactions is you are responsible for keeping track of your gold and your various inventory levels.
-The [Potion Exchange](https://potion-exchange.vercel.app/) separately keeps an authoritiative record (which can be viewed under Shop stats).
+The [Potion Exchange](https://potion-exchange.vercel.app/) separately keeps an authoritative record (which can be viewed under Shop stats).

 ### Customers
 Customers of various types have different seasonality on when they show up.
 For example, some customers are more likely to shop on certain days of the week and at certain times of day.
 Customers each have their own class which has a huge impact on what types of potions that customer is looking for.
-The amount a customer is willing to spend on a given potion depends on both the customers own level of wealth and how precisely the potions available in a store match their own preference.
+The amount a customer is willing to spend on a given potion depends on both the customer's own level of wealth and how precisely the potions available in a store match their own preference.

 Lastly, customers are more likely to shop in a store in the first place that has a good reputation.
 You can see your shop's reputation with a particular class at [Potion Exchange](https://potion-exchange.vercel.app/).
 Reputation is based on three different factors:
 1. Value: Value is based upon selling the cheapest potions to a given class compared to competitors.